SAP/openui5/docs/controllibraries.md

 ### QUnit Tests

 To provide automated unit tests for a control, create the file: `/test/<libraryname>/qunit/<controlname>.qunit.hml` and add it to the list of test pages in the `testsuite.qunit.html` file in the same directory.
 For the implementation of these tests, please refer to the [QUnit documentation](http://qunitjs.com/) or existing unit tests.

+### Visual Tests

+To provide automated visual tests for a control, create the file: `/test/<libraryname>/visual/<controlname>.spec.js` and add it to the list of test pages in the `visual.suite.js` file in the same directory.
+For the implementation of these tests, please refer to the "ui5delivery/visualtestjs" project on the SAP GitHub or existing visual tests.